esystemsdev/configuration/README.md

 **Features:**
 - Installs tools such as Docker, Git, Node.js, Python, Visual Studio Code, and more.
 - Verifies if tools are already installed and skips reinstallation if unnecessary.
+- Allows the user to choose which groups of applications to install, with a default installation of the "Development" group.
 - Configures your environment according to company standards.

 **Usage:**